ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Made all Lunar Equipments unselectable by Artifact of Enigma.
 - Updated for latest Risk of Rain 2 version.
 - Updated TILER2 dependency to 7.0.1.

-**2.0.0** *The I Finally Got My Hands on the DLC for Testing Update, Part 1*

-- ADDED ITEMS: Voidwisp Hive, Bramble Ring, Gup Ray!
-- BREAKING CHANGES:
-	- Villainous Visage internal code name has changed (VoidMoustache --> EnterCombatDamage).
-		- Component name has also changed (VoidMoustacheDamageTracker --> EnterCombatDamageTracker).
-	- Armor Prism internal code name has changed (VoidGoldenGear --> OrderedArmor).
-		- Component name has also changed (VoidGoldenGearComponent --> OrderedArmorComponent).
-	- These changes make these items much easier to address with TILER2 NetConfig commands and breaks this pattern for future items.
-Previously, full name e.g. 'Items.Moustache' would have to be used to resolve ambiguity with the void variant name.
-- Go-Faster Stripes now gives a +50% speed buff for 3 seconds when an unhandled utility skill is used.
-	- Other mods can indicate that they have handling for a utility skill set up by adding their SkillDefs to `GoFaster.instance.handledSkillDefs`.
-- All Void items now have the expansion icon overlay on their item icons.
-- All Void items now have required expansion correctly specified and should no longer appear in logbook while unavailable.
-- Fixed missing buff icons on Villainous Visage.
-- Fixed a minor punctuation typo in Villainous Visage pickup text.
-- Fixed a missing hook removal during Pixie Tube uninstall that could cause Engineer skills to multiproc unintentionally.
-- Pixie Tube handling for Engineer skills now respects the item's internal cooldown.